yeetaaron1/Template-PaperWeight/README.md

 - **Multi-Version Support**: The template is pre-configured to work seamlessly with all the major PaperMC family versions listed above.
 - **Built on Paperweight**: Leverages the powerful Paperweight build system, enabling easy dependency management and streamlined workflows.
-- **Example Plugin Code**: Includes a basic plugin example to demonstrate compatibility across versions and jumpstart your development.

-## Why Use This Template?

-This template is ideal for developers looking to:

-- Create Minecraft plugins that are compatible with multiple versions of the game.
-- Use modern build tools and frameworks like Gradle and Paperweight.
-- Get started quickly with a clean, pre-configured project structure.

 ## Getting Started